-If you have ever studied marketing strategy, you have surely heard of the famous "4Ps of marketing" or price, product, promotion, and placement.
+If you have ever studied marketing strategy, you have surely heard of the famous "4 Ps of marketing" or price, product, promotion, and placement.
 But as our understanding of marketing evolves, new theoretical models are emerging.
-The time has come for the 4Cs of marketing.
+The time has come for the 4 Cs of marketing.

-From the 4Ps to the 4Cs of Marketing
+From the 4 Ps to the 4 Cs of Marketing

-The classic 4Ps of marketing model explains four key factors that influence the marketing and sales of the product.
+The classic "4 Ps of marketing" model explains four key factors that influence the marketing and sales of the product.
 While they can be very useful from a sales point of view, they do not reflect the reality of everything that happens in marketing, as they focus on the company that produces the products.

-The 4Cs are a paradigm shift because they put the consumer at the center.
+The 4 Cs are a paradigm shift because they put the consumer at the center.
 This fits much better in today's marketing ecosystem, where customer needs are paramount and consumers have a great deal of decision-making power.

-What Are the 4Cs of Marketing?
+What Are the 4 Cs of Marketing?

-In the 4Ps model, "promotion" of products and services is a key point, but this approach is too limiting in today's marketing environment, since digital media facilitate continuous interaction with the customer and this should not be exclusively promotional.
+In the 4 Ps model, the promotion of products and services is a key point, but this approach is too limited in today's marketing environment since digital media facilitate continuous interaction with the customer and this should not be exclusively promotional.

-Therefore, the 4Cs of marketing focus on communication, which includes all interactions between consumers and brands.
-The focus is no longer on convincing the public about the virtues of a product, but on providing value to potential customers.
+Therefore, the 4 Cs of marketing focus on communication, which includes all interactions between consumers and brands.
+The focus is no longer on convincing the public about the virtues of a product or service, but on providing value to potential customers.
 Make sure you inform customers about what your brand offers and that you are available to answer questions or address concerns.
 This can be done quite easily and cheaply via social networks.
 In turn, this can increasing your engagement levels on social media.

-Where the 4Ps model focused on price, the 4Cs of marketing model extends this concept to talk about cost.
+Where the 4 Ps model focused on price, the 4 Cs model extends this concept to talk about cost.

-The last of the 4Cs of marketing focuses on the consumer's shopping experience.
+The last of the 4 Cs of marketing focuses on the consumer's shopping experience.
 It seeks to make it as easy as possible for people to purchase products and services.